davidpalves06/CreditSimulator/README.md

 Next steps:

-- Tooltip nos headers
+- Make spreadsheet with all monthly
-- Get simulation result
+- More savings information